 - Verify the System Manager Root CA certificate is present in the Installed CA Certificates area, this certificate is required to enable TLS encryption inside of the enterprise (private network side).
-This Root CA certificate needs to be manually downloaded from System Manager and installed in the Avaya SBCE; this Root CA certificate doesn't come pre-loaded in the Avaya SBCE.
-Certificates from a 3rd party trusted Certificate Authority (CA) could be used for TLS encryption inside of the enterprise (private network side) instead of using Avaya System Manager as the Certificate Authority. - Verify the Root CA certificates for the trusted certificate authority being used by the Service Provider are present in the Installed CA Certificates area, required to enable TLS encryption outside of the enterprise (public network side).
-These Root CA certificates need to be manually loaded/installed in the Avaya SBCE; these Root CA certificates don't come pre-loaded in the Avaya SBCE.
-The Service Provider could provide the Root CA certificates to the customer or the customer can download them directly from the 3rd party trusted Certificate Authority web/home page.
-The name of the 3rd party trusted Certificate Authority will be required when downloading from the 3rd party trusted Certificate Authority web/home page.
-The Service provider can guide the customer on how to obtain the necessary certificates. - Verify the identity certificate signed by the System Manager CA is present in the Installed Certificates area. - Verify the Private key associated with the identity certificate signed by the System Manager CA is present in the Installed Keys area (not shown).
+This Root CA certificate needs to be manually downloaded from System Manager and installed in the Avaya SBC; this Root CA certificate doesn't come pre-loaded in the Avaya SBC.
+Certificates from a 3rd party trusted Certificate Authority (CA) could be used for TLS encryption inside of the enterprise (private network side) instead of using Avaya System Manager as the Certificate Authority. - Verify the identity certificate signed by the System Manager CA is present in the Installed Certificates area. - Verify the Private key associated with the identity certificate signed by the System Manager CA is present in the Installed Keys area (not shown).